Last Updated: December 2023

-A quick and easy return policy is one of the biggest differentiators for e-commerce brands today.
+A quick and easy return policy, or what we call ‘Frictionless Returns,’ stands as one of the biggest differentiators for e-commerce brands today..
 This has been proven in a study conducted by Customer Experience Optimization (CXO) analytics specialist, Narvar.
 They found that 70% of online shoppers considered an easy returns process an important factor for future purchases with the same brand.
 Not only that, it also found that most customers expect free shipping on returns.
 After years of resisting the extra costs this entailed, brands are now coming around to the view that an easy return policy can boost sales and customer retention in the long run.

 There is no easy way to put this; returns are a fact of life.
 As customer preferences change, it is common for them to return items within days.
 According to Shopify, this figure is as high as 42%, in some cases.
 In e-commerce circles, this trend is popularly known as bracketing or ‘buy-to-try’.
 Returns represent a challenge for businesses in terms of tied-up inventory and logistics costs.

 Many fulfillment centers find tracking returns to be a challenge which results in a lot of inventory being wasted.
 Customers have reasons of their own for returning newly ordered items: According to SalesCycle, over 80% of customers returned items that were damaged or broken in 2020.
 64.2% did so because the items did not match descriptions while only 37.2% of customers ever sent back their orders because they did not like the item.